-When we thoughtfully run our eyes over a great work of art, we carry with us something we didn’t have before.
+When we look closely at a work of art, we carry with us something we didn’t have before.
 We take with us the artist’s view of the world.
 Why is this valuable?
-Because it increases our ability to appreciate an array of human experiences.
-I hope you enjoy these compelling paintings.
-I promise to write regularly . . .
+Because it widens our awareness of the beauty and diversity found in nature and history.
+Thank you for reading The Shy Museumgoer — named one of the “20 best art history blogs and websites to follow in 2023.”
+I promise to keep adding new stories….

 Why isn’t artist Norman Lewis famous?

-Abstract Expressionism, the first uniquely American art movement to achieve international influence, trumpets the limitlessness of artistic horizons.
+Abstract Expressionism — the first uniquely American art movement to attain international influence — trumpets the limitlessness of artistic horizons.
 But limitless for whom?
 How many Black abstract expressionists can you name?

 Henri Matisse and that cursed armchair